20 Effective Ways to Protect Your Saxophone

 As an entertainment insurance brokerage with a specialty in creating custom insurance packages for musicians, we have seen enough music gear-related insurance claims to be able to speak with some authority on what musicians can do to protect their gear.
-As it’s one of the most popular instruments, let’s focus on the electronic keyboard/digital piano in this article:
+As it’s one of the most popular instruments, let’s focus on the saxophone in this article:

-- Check the keyboard’s instruction manual/manufacturer’s notes for specific and acceptable cleaning methods.
+- Check the saxophone’s instruction manual/manufacturer’s notes for specific and acceptable cleaning methods.

 - If you’re touring, always use a high-quality carrying case such as a hard-bodied, foam-lined, locking Pelican case that protects against impact & moisture.

-- Hiding a Tile or similar tracker in your cases results in a good recovery rate for stolen keyboards and other music gear.
+- Hiding a Tile [Affiliate Link] or similar tracker in your cases results in a good recovery rate for stolen saxophones and other music gear.

-- At least once a year, take your keyboard to your local music instrument technician for a once-over.
-This annual investment in expert service will no doubt pay for itself over the long run by keeping your keyboard in good shape.
+- At least once a year, take your saxophone to your local instrument technician for a once-over.
+This annual investment in expert service will no doubt pay for itself over the long run by keeping your saxophone in good shape.

-- Try to get into the habit of washing your hands before playing the keyboard.
-You may not realize it, but your fingers and palms contain moisture and oils that can damage your keys.
-Finally: play your keyboard with care and don’t pound those keys too hard!
+- Try to get into the habit of washing your hands before picking up and using your saxophone.
+You may not realize it, but your fingers and palms contain moisture and oils that can damage your saxophone.

-Downloadable Checklist – Effective Ways to Protect Your Keyboard
+Downloadable Checklist – Effective Ways to Protect Your Saxophone

 Take the tips in this article with you by filling out this form.
-We’ll email you a PDF copy of Effective Ways to Protect Your Keyboard.
+We’ll email you a PDF copy of Effective Ways to Protect Your Saxophone.

 Front Row Insurance is a brokerage specializing in entertainment-related risks.
 We have a simple online instrument insurance program available 24/7.
 Custom packages for musicians include tour liability and coverage for recording studios.
 We have offices in Toronto, Montreal, Vancouver, Halifax, LA, NYC & Nashville and our staff of 50+ have a combined 510 years insurance experience.